top of page

 LEARN THE STORY BEHIND THE FOOTPRINTS

-We acknowledge the Wakka Wakka people and their land we walk upon.
-We also recognise the many tribes within our community, celebrating their resilience and deep connection to Country.
+We acknowledge the Wakka Wakka people as the Traditional Custodians of the land on which we walk and gather.
+We also recognise the many tribes that make up the fabric of our community, celebrating their resilience and enduring connection to Country.
+We pay our respects to Elders past and present, and to the future generations who will carry forward their legacy.

 Brown Earth Tours is a Cultural Walking and Talking Business aimed at offering several different services including cultural awareness, story telling and truth-telling from a life of lived experience.